Assisted Living Facility north of Chicago

 - Priority access to a complete continuum of high-quality on-site health care, if it’s ever needed.

-- Direct admission without an upfront entrance fee.
+- Ability to move in directly from home, hospital, or rehab without an upfront entrance fee.

 - Table service dining, with three delicious meals per day